tieto-public-cloud/az-tf-monitoring/README.md

 # Azure Monitoring via Terraform

 ## General information
-This repository contains a set of Terraform (sub)modules:
+This repository contains a set of Terraform modules:
 * `monitoring` - the main module referencing/using all other submodules.
-* `tagigng_functionapp` - a submodule deploying Azure Function apps reading resource tags from subscriptions and submitting them to LAW.
+* `tagigng_functionapp` - a module deploying Azure Function apps reading resource tags from subscriptions and submitting them to LAW.
-* `alert_query` - a submodule deploying log query based alerts to LAW.
-* `alert_metric` - a submodule deploying metric based alerts.

-Unless you know exaclty what you are doing, you should use only the main `monitoring` module as shown in the example provided in the root of this repository.
-Direct use of its submodules is discouraged and you will be doing it at your own peril.
+Unless you know exactly what you are doing, you should use these modules as shown in the example provided in the root of this repository.

 ## Monitoring Module
 - Deploys default action groups.
 - Deploys chosen default alert bundles to a shared log analytics workspace.
-- Deploys Azure Function app(s) into the specified subscription.
-  - The app is deployed from: https://github.com/tieto-public-cloud/az-func-monitoring-tagging
-  - The app will read resource tags from resources in the target subscription and push them into a shared log analytics workspace.
 - *[Advanced]* Deploys custom action groups – these should be specified as needed.
 - *[Advanced]* Deploys custom log query alerts – these should be specified as needed.
 - *[Advanced]* Deploys custom metric alerts – these should be specified as needed.